LIT-Protocol/docs/docs/sdk/wrapped-keys/importing-key.md

 ];
 ```

-where `pkpAddress` is the addressed derived from the `pkpSessionSigs`.
-This restricts the decryption of the Wrapped Key to only those whom can generate valid Authentication Signatures from the PKP which generated the Wrapped Key.
+where `pkpAddress` is the address derived from the `pkpSessionSigs`.
+This restricts the decryption (and by extension, usage) of the Wrapped Key to only those whom can generate valid Authentication Signatures from the PKP which generated the Wrapped Key.

 A valid `pkpSessionSigs` object can be obtained using the [getPkpSessionSigs](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClientNodeJs.html#getPkpSessionSigs) helper method available on an instance of [LitNodeClient](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClient.html).
 We dive deeper into obtaining a `pkpSessionSigs` using `getPkpSessionSigs` in the [Generating PKP Session Signatures](#generating-pkp-session-signatures) section of this guide.

+#### `litNodeClient`

+This is an instance of the [LitNodeClient](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClient.html) that is connected to a Lit network.
+It's used to communicate with both the Lit network and the Wrapped Keys service.

-### `privateKey`
+#### `privateKey`

-This parameter is the private key (as a `string`) you're importing into the Lit network to be made into a Wrapped Key.
-It's encrypted using the [encryptString](https://v6-api-doc-lit-js-sdk.vercel.app/functions/encryption_src.encryptString.html) method from the Lit SDK, using the following [Access Control Conditions](../../sdk/access-control/evm/basic-examples):
+This parameter is the private key (as a clear text `string`) you're importing into the Lit network to be made into a Wrapped Key.
+The Wrapped Keys SDK encrypts it using the [encryptString](https://v6-api-doc-lit-js-sdk.vercel.app/functions/encryption_src.encryptString.html) method from the Lit SDK, with the following [Access Control Conditions](../../sdk/access-control/evm/basic-examples):

 ```ts
 [